The advice sheets below have the latest information on product safety. If you need more advice call 01753 475111 (Enforcement & Regulatory option).

 Trading standards officers have powers to inspect products and related documents.

-Where the first supplier used the shorter permanent label, any person who supplies that furniture (or loose covers or stretch covers) must make available to a trading standards officer, on request, the following additional information:
+Any person who supplies furniture (or loose covers or stretch covers) must make available to a trading standards officer, on request, the name and address of their supplier

 These Regulations require producers to only place safe items on the market.
 Compliance with the Furniture and Furnishings (Fire) (Safety) Regulations 1988 means that the furniture is deemed safe in the UK.